4140 Steel: Properties, Applications & Heat Treatment Guide

 Buckets, blade edges, dump truck liners, and hoppers require steel that resists both impact and abrasion.
 Here, NM500 plates provide long wear life while preventing sudden cracking.

-As a shock-resisting steel plate manufacturer, CJM Steel Group provides high-toughness structural and tool steel grades engineered for these exact challenges.
+As a global impact steel supplier, CJM Steel Group provides high-toughness structural and tool steel grades sourced from certified manufacturers.
 We help clients balance mechanical requirements, material costs, and international standards across diverse sectors.

 The selection depends on several key factors: